frankgiordano/JavaSortExamples/README.md

 # Java Sort Examples

-The following project demonstrates ways how sorting can be performed in Java.
+The following project demonstrates ways on how sorting can be performed in Java.

 Examples: